 Babies and children 6 months to 3 years are at most risk of getting croup, but children who are younger or older can also get it.
 As children grow, their windpipe strengthens, lessening their chance of getting croup.
 It is common in the autumn and spring.

-Croup is usually caused by viruses.
+Croup is usually caused by a viral infection.
 If your child has repeated occurrences of croup (more than 1 per year), or is under the age of 6 months or over the age of 6 years and gets croup, you should contact your doctor.
 Your doctor may arrange further investigation or refer you to a specialist to see if there is another cause.

 What are the symptoms of croup?